 |ext||Extension that identifies the format of the file (tif: GeoTIFF, png: PNG, shp: shapefile, nc: netCDF, kmz: zipped kml files, and zip: zip file)|

 The main source of data for the input IMS sea ice information is visible band data interpreted as described in Section 4 of this document.
-However, passive microwave data and some analysis chart information are also used.
-Error can be introduced in all of these data sources.
+However, radar data, passive microwave data, and some analysis chart information are also used.
+Error can be introduced at any time in all of these data sources.

 For a general discussion of the errors possible when using passive microwave imagery for sea ice extent, see the NSIDC Sea Ice Index Interpretation Resources for Sea Ice Trends and Anomalies.
-Note: The Sea Ice Index input data comes from the SSM/I instrument on the DMSP satellites, but IMS uses the Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E) instrument on the Aqua satellite.
+Note: The Sea Ice Index input data comes from the passive microwave instrument on the DMSP satellites, but IMS uses the Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E) instrument on the Aqua satellite from 2002 to 2011.
 AMSR-E has a much higher resolution than does SSM/I. For this reason, as well as others explained in Section 4, the IMS product is more accurate on a daily basis than is the sea ice extent from the Sea Ice Index.

 IMS analysts also reference operational charts in addition to the visible band, passive microwave, and other sources of data.
 Operational charts are assembled at NIC as described in the National Ice Center Arctic Sea Ice Charts and Climatologies in Gridded Format documentation.
 Since these charts are not daily products, using their information for the IMS product at times requires some extrapolation by the NIC analyst charged with IMS production.
 Errors in operational charts and their quality will vary based on the available input information, that is, what data are available at the time the product is created.